 We have considered two principal issues on this point which are (1) the witnessing of the swearing; and (2) the mechanics and timing of the payment.
-Whilst there is no clear guidance on this subject from the courts, the Law Society have previously stated that it remains the convention for their to be physical presence rather than virtual.
+The Law Society have previously stated that it remains the convention for there to be physical presence rather than virtual.
 The courts have also attempted to provide a work-around for remote swearing of statutory declarations.

 Witnessing the swear

 The thrust of this problem is very similar to the problem of witnessing the execution of a deed.
 The concern remains that, without a physical presence, it is very difficult (and may be impossible) for the individual witnessing the swear to be certain that it has been carried out correctly.
 This would potentially undercut the essential purpose behind the making of the statutory declaration.
 There is also the same danger deriving from Mercury which is that a court deems that the person witnessing the swear has not actually signed the same version of the statutory declaration.

 In a previous version of this note, we considered that a potential solution may be for the statutory declaration to be signed live by video call and then to be immediately sent to the witness for an electronic or wet ink signature.
 A note stating that the statutory declaration had been sworn remotely could mitigate against the risk of misleading third parties.